eikaramba/directus-extension-emailer/README.md

 ## Acknowledgements

 This repo was cloned from [Directus eMailer](https://github.com/ryntab/Directus-Mailer) and modified to support attachments and to add a Flow Operation Node.
+I also incorporated ui changes from https://github.com/nerkarso/directus-extensions/tree/master/operations/mailer.